agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 <img src="/assets/img/5c-irl-bandit-diagram.png" alt="diagram" style="width: 400px;"/>

 The inference problem is to infer the agent's preference over chocolate.
-While this problem with only two deterministic arms may seem overly simple, the same kind of structure is shared by realistic problems.
+While having only two deterministic arms may seem overly simple, the same structure is shared by realistic problems.
 For example, we can imagine observing people choosing between different cuisines, restaurants or menu options.
 Usually people know about some options well but are uncertain about others.
 When inferring their preferences, we distinguish between options chosen for exploration vs. exploitation.
-The same applies to people choosing media sources: someone might try out a channel to find out if it plays their favorite genre.
+The same applies to people choosing media sources: someone might try out a channel to learn whether it shows their favorite genre.

 As with the Procrastination example above, we compare the inferences of two models.
 The *Optimal Model* assumes the agent solves the POMDP optimally.
 The *Possibly Reward-myopic Model* includes both the optimal agent and Reward-myopic agents with different values for the bound $$C_g$$.
 The models know the agent's utility for champagne and his prior about how likely champagne is from `arm1`.
 The models have a fixed prior on the agent's utility for chocolate.
 We vary the agent's time horizon between 2 and 10 timesteps and plot posterior expectations for the utility of chocolate.
 For the Possibly Reward-myopic model, we also plot the expectation for $$C_g$$.

 <!-- TODO fix this codebox -->

 ~~~~
 // infer_utility_from_no_exploration